-Master of Arts (M.A.) in Intellectual Property and Innovation Management Program-specific Admissions Criteria
+Master of Arts (M.A.) in Intellectual Property and Innovation Management Programspecific Admissions Criteria

-Selection of students for the Master of Arts in IPIM program will be based on an individual assessment of each applicant and will take into consideration, besides the requirements summarized in below, the applicant's interests, talents, experiences and potential contribution to enriching the learning experience.
+Selection of students for the Master of Arts in IPIM program will be based on an individual assessment of each applicant and will take into consideration the applicant's interests, talents, experiences and potential contribution to enriching the learning experience.
 To this end, an admissions interview with each applicant will be required.